 Using the trace and wavelength solutions derived in the previous sections, the spectra of the flux standard star GD153 observed in Proposal 11552 were extracted.
-Note, that we make use of our own flat-field calibrations for the G141 grism, which significantly improve the quality of the spectra.
-There were four, slightly dithered, G141 exposures taken near the central position of the FoV.
+Note, that we make use of our own flat-field calibrations for the G102 grism, which significantly improve the quality of the spectra.
+There were four, slightly dithered, G102 exposures taken near the central position of the FoV.
 A further two exposures cover the top left and bottom right corners of the FoV (see Figure 1 and Table A1).
 For the flux calibration we combine the +1st order of the four central exposures into a single spectrum with the help of the spectral drizzle option in the aXe software (aXedrizzle).
-This spectrum is used to establish the flux calibration for the G141 grism.
+This spectrum is used to establish the flux calibration for the G102 grism.

 Firstly, the spectrum was converted to units of [e- / Å / sec] and divided by a smoothed version of the model spectrum taken from the HST CALSPEC library (gd153 mod 005.fits).
 Smoothing in a sliding 7 pixel window provides the final sensitivity function.
 The error is evaluated by taking the standard deviation of the four individual sensitivity curves from the central pointings at each wavelength bin and imposing a minimum error of 1%.
 Using this new sensitivity curve, Figure 8 shows (from the top) the aXe-extracted spectra in electrons per second per pixel, in flux units and the ratio of the observed flux over the model spectrum versus wavelength.
 In the top plot of Figure 8, significant variations between spectra can be seen since the spectral dispersion (Å/pixel) changes as a function of position within the field-of-view.
-The overall agreement between the fully calibrated standard star spectra (middle plot) is good for the wavelength range 1050 to 1700 nm.
-We note, that the two spectra which show up to 4-5% less flux are the ones located at the upper left and lower right positions of the FoV.
-This is clear evidence for a large-scale illumination variation which still requires correction in the grism flat-field cubes.
+The overall agreement between the fully calibrated standard star spectra (middle plot) is good for the wavelength range 800 to 1120 nm.
+We note, that the two spectra which show 4-5% less flux are the ones located at the upper left and lower right positions of the FoV.
+This is clear evidence for a large-scale illumination variation which still requires correction in the grism flatfield cubes.
 Observations of the flux standard star GD71 in the Cycle 17 calibration program cover 9 pointings over the FoV and will enable such corrections.

 Sensitivity curves were also derived for the 0^{th} , $+2^{nd}$, $+3^{rd}$ and -1^{st} orders.
-For the $+2^{nd}$ and $+3^{rd}$ orders we combined the 4 central exposures, whereas for the -1^{st} order only one exposure was available.
+For the $+2^{nd}$ order we combined the 4 central exposures, whereas for the $+3^{rd}$ and -1^{st} orders only one exposure was available.
 In Figure 9 we summarize the results for all sensitivity curves.
 Compared to the TV3 results we find up to 10% more throughput in the $+1^{st}$ order.
 The TV3 results are shown as green lines in Figure 9.

-The peak throughput of HST + WFC3 G141 is 47.8% at 1435 nm while it is >10% over the wavelength range 1080 to 1690 nm.
+The peak throughput of HST + WFC3 G102 is 41.8% at 1100 nm while it is >10% over the wavelength range 800 to 1150 nm.